ellanetworks/core/README.md

 1. **Simplicity**: We are commited to develop the simplest possible mobile network out there.
 We thrive on having a very short "Getting Started" tutorial, a simple configuration file, a single binary, and a simple UI.
 2. **Reliability**: We are commited to develop a reliable mobile network you can trust to work 24/7.
 We are commited to deliver high quality code, tests, and documentation.
 We are commited to expose useful metrics and logs to help users monitor their network.
-3. **Performance**: We are commited to develop a high performance mobile network.
-We aim to minimize latency, maximize throughput, and minimize resource usage.
+3. **Security**: We are commited to minimizing the attack surface of the private network and to use secure encryption protocols to protect the data of our users.

 ## Documentation